-Data/Parameter C {WP,i} Data unit t CO 2 e ha -1 Description Mean carbon stocks entering the wood products pool at the time of deforestation from forest stratum i Equations (14), (17); also indirectly in (3) and (4) Source of data Project (as delineated in module CP-W) Description of measurement methods and procedures to be applied See module CP-W Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied See module CP-W Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method See module CP-W Comments None
+Calculation method Stock estimates of each non-forest land use class represented must be equal to the long-term average stocks (time-weighted average of stocks in cyclical post-deforestation land-use systems such as shifting agriculture with fallow) Comments None Data/Parameter C {SOC,i} Data unit t CO 2 e ha -1 Description Forest carbon stock in the soil organic carbon pool in stratum i Equations Section 5.3.1.3, (14), (17); also indirectly in (3) and (4) Source of data Project (field measurements as delineated in module CP-S) Description of measurement methods and procedures to be applied See module CP-S Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied See module CP-S Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method See module CP-S Comments None